P-p-H-d/c-stl-comparison/README.md

 * full abstraction of the dynamic array type (no use of internal fields)
 * contract violation checks (assertions on invalid inputs, on input contract violation)
 * natural usage of array (using of [] operator on the object)
-* natural usage of ownership (non-implicit lost of ownership),
+* natural usage of ownership (non-implicit lost of ownership when passing a value object to a method),
 * basic type is stored in the array, not a pointer to it.
 * don't need explicit instanciation of the array with the basic type,
 * functions are properly prefixed,